 Why work with a financial advisor who is a fiduciary?

-Beyond this, however, don’t you deserve an advisor who puts your interests first?
+Don’t you deserve an advisor who puts your interests first?
 Aren’t you entitled to advice that isn’t tied to the sale of financial products?
 NAPFA has published this guide to selecting a financial advisor.
 There is some great information here and I encourage you to use this as you choose the right financial advisor for your unique situation.

 Don’t settle for suitable financial advice.
 Insist on a financial advisor who puts your needs first and provides advice based only on helping you to reach your financial goals.